Oklahoma State Flag

 Colors and shapes were standardized to match the original 1925 design specifications.

-Symbols of the Oklahoma State Flag
+Key Symbols on the Oklahoma Flag

 Oklahoma State Flag Osage Shield